Skip to content

 };

-The three members add up to 1 + 4 + 1 = 6 bytes, but sizeof(BadLayout) is 12 on most platforms.
+The three members add up to 6 bytes, but sizeof(Bad) is 12 on most platforms.
 The extra 6 bytes are all padding.
 Let's analyze member by member to see exactly what the compiler did.

-a is a char with 1-byte alignment, placed at offset 0, taking up 1 byte.
-Next comes b, which is a int requiring 4-byte alignment—meaning its starting offset must be a multiple of 4.
-But a only reaches offset 1, so the compiler inserts 3 padding bytes at offsets 1, 2, and 3, placing b at offset 4, where it occupies offsets 4, 5, 6, and 7.
-Then comes c; char only needs 1-byte alignment, so following right after b is fine—it goes at offset 8, taking up 1 byte.
+a is char, 1-byte aligned, placed at offset 0, occupying 1 byte.
+Next comes b.
+It is int, requiring 4-byte alignment—meaning its starting offset must be a multiple of 4.
+But a only occupies offset 1, so the compiler inserts 3 padding bytes at offsets 1, 2, and 3, placing b at offset 4, occupying offsets 4, 5, 6, and 7.
+Then comes c. char only needs 1-byte alignment, so following b is fine.
+It is placed at offset 8, occupying 1 byte.

-So far, we've used 9 bytes.
-But don't forget the second rule—the struct's overall size must be an integer multiple of the largest member's alignment requirement.
-Here, the maximum alignment is the 4-byte alignment of int, so the struct size must be a multiple of 4.
-Since 9 isn't a multiple of 4, the compiler adds 3 more bytes of padding at the end, bringing the total to 12.
-If we draw it as a diagram, it looks like this:
+So far, 9 bytes are used.
+But don't forget the second rule—the total size of the struct must be an integer multiple of the largest member's alignment requirement.
+Here, the maximum alignment is the 4 bytes of int, so the struct size must be a multiple of 4.
+9 is not a multiple of 4, so the compiler adds 3 more bytes of padding at the end to round up to 12.
+If drawn as a diagram, it looks like this:

-Pitfall Warning: Member declaration order directly affects the amount of padding and the struct's size.
-This is a common interview topic, and even more common to trip over in practice—especially in scenarios like network protocols and file formats where you need precise control over memory layout.
-Ignoring member order can cause data to misalign.
-Even more critically, if you send a struct directly via memcpy, the receiving end might parse it with a different compiler where padding rules differ, causing data to be completely offset.
+Warning: Member declaration order directly impacts padding amount and struct size.
+This is a common interview topic and an even more common pitfall in practice—especially in scenarios like network protocols or file formats where precise control over memory layout is required.
+Not paying attention to member order can lead to data misalignment.
+Crucially, if you memcpy this struct directly for transmission, and the receiving end parses it with a different compiler, the padding rules might differ, causing data to be misaligned immediately.

-Now let's shuffle the member order, putting the larger ones first:
+Now let's adjust the member order, putting the large ones first:

 cpp